 There is a high tendency for customers to experience difficulties with the product at its early immature stages.
 As such, cross-collaboration across all teams to ensure customers have a positive experience becomes essential to customer retention and success.
-As such, at this early stages of a startup’s life, everyone in the company should be responsible for the churn or renewal rate.
+As such, at this early stage of a startup’s life, everyone in the company should be responsible for the churn or renewal rate.

-At this stage the customer feedback collected by the customer success managers regularly and communicated back to the product team.
+At this stage, the customer feedback is collected by the customer success managers regularly and communicated back to the product team.
 Ideally, the product team considers customer feedback in a way that significantly influences product road-map decisions; the product is adjusted to the customer’s wishes while solving their most pressing issues.

-If your product is still fairly immature, you should consider providing your customer success team a multilateral support from all teams associated with the product.
+If your product is still fairly immature, you should consider providing your customer success team with multilateral support from all teams associated with the product.
 By doing so, communicating customer needs and preferences to relevant personnel can effectively impact needed changes in the product in a bid to ensure that every customer is successful.

 Customer Segmentation For a More Mature Business Stage

-As your client base grows from a meager number into the thousands, you will want to hire Portfolio Success Managers where each team member owns a portfolio of hundreds of clients based on region, industry or persona.
+As your client base grows from a meager number into the thousands, you will want to hire Portfolio Success Managers where each team member owns a portfolio of hundreds of clients based on region, industry, or persona.
 If you have fewer clients with higher recurring revenues, a high-touch approach is recommended.

-Pending on your go to market strategy, you might need to consider adding additional specialized roles to manage your client base more effectively, such as establishing a Partner Success Program.
+Pending on your go-to-market strategy, you might need to consider adding additional specialized roles to manage your client base more effectively, such as establishing a Partner Success Program.

 It is paramount that you implement a plan to follow up on customer success vis-à-vis your products and services early on in your business lifecycle.
 At an early level, customer feedback compiled by your CSM is instrumental to your product development efforts.
 As your client base grows, your Customer Success Program should consequently evolve to meet new needs your solutions can solve for.

-The please like this post and continue the conversation here with a comment or share it on your favorite social media page.
+Please like this post and continue the conversation here with a comment or share it on your favorite social media page.